Coronavirus and your day in court:

 - Allow the courts to be conducted by teleconferencing, videoconferencing, or other means.

-To comply with the Texas Supreme Court’s order, Tarrant County Criminal Courts and District Courts have ordered that all jury trials between now, March 13, 2020, and April 20, 2020 be canceled – including jury trials for defendants in custody.
+To comply with the Texas Supreme Court’s order, Fort Worth Criminal Courts and District Courts have ordered that all jury trials between now, March 13, 2020, and April 20, 2020 be canceled – including jury trials for defendants in custody.
 Essentially many of the local courts are only proceeding with docket settings for cases that involved “essential proceedings” or for individuals that are in custody.
-Many of the surrounding counties have enacted similar orders as Tarrant County, below are some of the ways local counties are proceeding to comply with the order from the Texas Supreme Court.
+Many of the surrounding counties have enacted similar orders as Fort Worth, below are some of the ways local counties are proceeding to comply with the order from the Texas Supreme Court.